Charge superradiance on charged BTZ black holes: Introduction

 \section{Introduction}

-In the scattering of waves incident on a black hole, superradiance occurs if the reflected wave has greater amplitude than the incident wave \cite{Brito:2015oca}.
-For example, low-frequency bos\hyp{}onic waves scattered by a rotating Kerr black hole exhibit superradiance \cite{Misner:1972kx,Press:1972zz,Chandrasekhar:1985kt}.
+In the scattering of waves incident on a black hole, superradiant scattering occurs if the reflected wave has greater amplitude than the incident wave \cite{Brito:2015oca}.
+For example, low-frequency bosonic waves interacting with a rotating Kerr black hole exhibit superradiant scattering \cite{Misner:1972kx,Press:1972zz,Chandrasekhar:1985kt,Teukolsky:1974yv}.
 This phenomenon is the wave analogue of the Penrose process for particles \cite{Penrose:1971uk}, with the wave extracting rotational energy from the black hole.
-An analogous effect (charge superradiance) occurs for charged scalar field waves scattered by a charged Reissner-Nordstr\"om black hole \cite{Bekenstein:1973mi,Nakamura:1976nc,DiMenza:2014vpa,Benone:2015bst,DiMenza:2019zli}.
+A similar effect occurs for charged scalar field waves scattered by a charged Reissner-Nordstr\"om black hole \cite{Bekenstein:1973mi,Nakamura:1976nc,DiMenza:2014vpa,Benone:2015bst,DiMenza:2019zli}.
 In this case it is electrostatic rather than rotational energy which is extracted from the black hole by the wave.
+The amplification of superradiantly scattered scalar field modes on a Kerr black hole is comparatively small, for example for a Kerr black hole with angular momentum parameter $a=0.99M$ (where $M$ is the black hole mass), the maximum amplification factor for a massless scalar field mode is about $0.4$\% \cite{Brito:2015oca}.
+In contrast, charged scalar field modes undergoing superradiant scattering on a Reissner--Nordstr\"om black hole can achieve significantly larger amplification factors, up to $40$\% \cite{Brito:2015oca}.
+For this reason, charged superradiant scattering is a very useful toy model for numerical studies.
+The fact that the Reissner-Nordstr\"om black hole is static and spherically symmetric also simplifies the mathematical analysis of charged superradiant scattering compared with that on rotating black holes.

+One consequence of superradiant scattering is the possibility that it can lead to a superradiant instability, if there is some mechanism confining a superradiantly amplified field \cite{Press:1972zz}.
+For example, a massive scalar field on a rotating Kerr black hole has a potential which is confining and exhibits a superradiant instability \cite{Detweiler:1980uk,Zouros:1979iw,Dolan:2007mj}.
+However, superradiantly unstable scalar field modes on a Kerr black hole grow only very slowly in time, which presents major challenges for numerical studies of the evolution of the superradiant instability \cite{Okawa:2014nda,East:2013mfa}.

+For a charged scalar field on a Reissner-Nordstr\"om black hole, the presence of a mass is not sufficient to confine the field and cause an instability \cite{Hod:2013nn,Hod:2015hza}.
+An alternative confining mechanism is therefore required if there is to be a superradiant instability.
+In the ``black hole bomb'' scenario \cite{Press:1972zz}, the confining mechanism is provided by a perfectly reflecting mirror.
+For a charged scalar field on a Reissner-Nordstr\"om black hole, there is an instability if the mirror is sufficiently far from the event horizon of the black hole \cite{Herdeiro:2013pia,Degollado:2013bha}.
+This instability can grow many times faster than the corresponding instability of a massive scalar field on a Kerr black hole, which enables the numerical evolution of the instability, leading to the formation of a black hole with scalar hair \cite{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm}.